Acts of Sharbel: Narrative overview

 The text begins with the current timeline of Trajan's fifteenth year as the Roman Emperor and the third year of King Abgar VIII's rule.

-On the eighth day of the new year (Nisan), the populous commenced a celebration and worship of multiple gods.
+On the eighth day of the new year (Nisan), the populace commenced a celebration and worship of multiple gods.
 Particularly, the statues of gods Bel and Nebo were placed at the altar centered in the city.
 The high priest of the gods, Sharbel, was in charge of preparations of the altar.
 While organizing the altar, a Christian bishop named Barsamya had suddenly walked upon the altar to engage Sharbel publicly.
 Barsamya preached to him and the public, and doing so, Sharbel was greatly astonished by Barsamya's teachings.
 He converted to Christianity at that very moment.

 After Sharbel's conversion, he would later be prosecuted and put to torture until his death by the orders of judge Lysanias.
 Sharbel's sister Babai caught his blood while he was beheaded.
 Seeing this, the executioners decide to kill her.
 The bodies of Sharbel and his sister would later be stolen from the executioners by a group of followers to be buried.
 The narrative is concluded with a Marinus and Anatolus claiming to have authored the text.